dhellmann/pymotw-3/source/xmlrpc.server/index.rst

 By default, ``register_instance()`` finds all callable attributes of the instance with names not starting with an underscore ("``_``") and registers them with their name.
 To be more careful about the exposed methods, custom dispatching logic can be used.
-For example:

 .. literalinclude:: xmlrpc_instance_with_prefix.py
    :caption:
    :start-after: #end_pymotw_header

 The ``public()`` method of ``MyService`` is marked as exposed to the XML-RPC service while ``private()`` is not.
 The ``_dispatch()`` method is invoked when the client tries to access a function that is part of ``MyService``.
 It first enforces the use of a prefix ("``prefix.``" in this case, but any string can be used).
 Then it requires the function to have an attribute called ``exposed`` with a true value.
 The exposed flag is set on a function using a decorator for convenience.

-Here are a few sample client calls:
+The following example includes a few sample client calls.

 .. literalinclude:: xmlrpc_instance_with_prefix_client.py
    :caption:
    :start-after: #end_pymotw_header

-and the resulting output, with the expected error messages trapped and
+The resulting output, with the expected error messages trapped and reported, follows.
-reported:

 .. code-block:: none